doxyf/bakabot/README.md

 I highly recommend to use this bot only if you trust the person/people who run it.

+Also incorrect responses from the API might crash the bot.

+I really must rework the database and some parts of the code.

 # Setup
 Clone or download this repository to your folder.